These clubs and organizations listed below are recognized by Student Government. Each club upholds the

 The Campus Activities Board (CAB) represents the student body and their interests concerning on-campus activities.
 CAB runs multiple events throughout the school year, most notably the annual Spring Fling.
 CAB members also provide input on many other

 forms of campus entertainment throughout the year – like comedians, live movie showings, as well as choosing what to add to our large movie collection that we hold in our library, the Blue Box.
 Any student to join the Board at any time.
-Contact Danielle Charette at
+Contact Leah Pluto at

 for more information.